CivicActions/agile-ms/README.md

 ### 4.3.
 Research and Discovery

+NICOLE -- Please answer the points here, but briefly---if we have something long, let's put it in a secondary document.
+I would like this section to be quickly readable.
+We'll put an anchor/bookmark to the long narrative that you wrote (which I do intend to leave included in this docuemnt).

 * 4.3.1.
 Initiate a research phase to explore the existing tool and pinpoint the needs of the people who will use the service, and the ways the service will fit into their lives.
        Document the process and findings. (see: https://playbook.cio.gov/#play1)